 The Graduate School is chaired by Professor Ken Irvine and informed by a PhD programme committee that includes academic staff from all departments and the Education Bureau, along with the PhD Fellows themselves represented by a PhD Association Board Member.

-At IHE Delft, more than 135 PhD researchers from around the world are brought together to participate in problem-focused and solution oriented research on water and development issues.
+At IHE Delft, around 100 PhD fellows from around the world are brought together to participate in problem-focused and solution oriented research on water and development issues.

 Conducting research at IHE Delft is a unique experience.
-Fellows work together with other researchers – including around 20 post-docs, 135 PhD fellows, and over 200 MSc students from different countries – all dealing with topics related to water and the environment.
+Fellows work together with other researchers and students – including around 20 post-docs and 200 MSc students from different countries – all dealing with topics related to water and the environment.
 PhD fellows participate in problem-oriented research with relevance for development, by joining an existing research programme or by defining their own research topic within IHE Delft’s research themes.

 Our fellows address the global water agenda, and solve problems relevant to the water and environment sectors world-wide, as a contribution to the Sustainable Development Goals and other mandates from the international community.
 This is often done in collaboration with the Institute’s vast network of research institutions throughout the world.